-Gay Bars That Are Gone: Virtual + Video Tour
+Special Pride Week Edition!
+Gay Bars That Are Gone Tour

-Visit the historic gay bars of New York … virtually!
+Celebrate Pride and see the historic gay bars of New York!

-From discos and dive bars to piano bars and cabarets, this live virtual tour looks at the shifting typology of the gay bar in New York City.
-Long the center of cultural evolutions and political activism, gay bars are critical locations to understand queer history in America.
+From discos and dive bars to piano bars and cabarets, this tour looks at the shifting typology of the gay bar in New York City.
+Long the center of cultural evolutions and political activism, gay bars are critical locations to understand Queer history in America.
 You’ll bar hop through stories of community, protest, artistic achievement, and plain old intrigue.

 All this, in the name of sparking a conversation about how to properly preserve and celebrate New York City’s “lavender landmarks” during one of the hardest times for nightlife venues in recent memory.

 Your hosts for this walking tour are Kyle Supley & Michael Ryan, creators of “Gay Bars That Are Gone,” an annual walk through downtown NYC honoring LGBTQ spaces of yesteryear.
 The annual walk has been featured in The New York Times, The Advocate, and Paper Magazine.
 Follow @gaybarsthataregone.

 Get ready to see locations in important LGBTQ culture including…

 - Walt Whitman’s favorite “gay bar” from 1859

 - A 1980s three-level gay disco with a plantarium dome dance floor